AbdoAwwad93/kitabKhana/README.md

-# Bookstore
+# KitabKhana

-**Bookstore** is a learning project built with ASP.NET Core MVC, Entity Framework Core, and Stripe integration.
+**KitabKhana** is a learning project built with ASP.NET Core MVC, Entity Framework Core, and Stripe integration.
 It simulates an online bookstore where users can browse books and authors, manage a shopping cart, register and manage their profiles, and complete purchases with online payment.
 The project is designed for educational purposes to demonstrate full-stack web development with .NET technologies.

 ---